mtwynn/SmartRES/README.md

      * User can view a automatically/manually rotating slideshow of images related to this property
      * User can add new images
      * User can delete old images
+     * User can edit property details and property thumbnail

 ---